kespindler/hackjam2-dropedit/README.md

 ## 0. Before You Start (Read This!)

-First of all, the most important thing you should take away from this tutorial: don't be afriad to ask.
+First of all, the most important thing you should take away from this tutorial: don't be afraid to ask.
 Or be afraid and do it anyway, whichever works for you.
 Take away that message and you're done reading.
 That's it, you're done, go have fun hacking!
 If you're still reading, here's the idea: development is fundamentally about problem solving.
 And problems are difficult - otherwise they wouldn't be problems.
 With all the problems that constantly crop up when you're programming, the only hope you have to tackle all the challenges is to ask for assistance from time to time.
 When your Python program isn't working, ask the person next to you if s/he has any experience with pdb, the Python debugger.
 When your database just won't do what you tell it to do, walk up to that group of people chatting by the boxes of pizza and ask if any of them know some SQL-fu.
 And keep asking till you get the answers you're looking for.
 Don't be afraid to post your questions to Stack Overflow.
 And finally, share what you learn.
 Somebody else probably isn't as brave as you and didn't ask the questions they had.
 So, tell the person next to you when you learn how to write your first Hello World web application using the Bottle framework in Python.
 Face it, that's freakin' awesome, and the person next to you is going to learn about something they didn't even know was cool.

 Now that you're pumped up to get started, here are some quick tips for when you hit your first roadblocks.